idptools/metapredict/README.md

 	$ metapredict-quick-graph ISQQMQAQPAMVKSQQQQQQQQQQHQHQQQQLQQQQQLQMSQQQVQQQGIYNNGTIAVAN -D 200

+**metapredict-uniprot**

+``metapredict-uniprot`` is a command that will let you input any Uniprot ID and get a plot of the disorder for the corresponding protein.
+The default behavior is to have a plot automatically appear.
+Apart from the Uniprot ID which is required for this command, the command has four possible additional *optinonal* arguments, 1.
+DPI can be changed with the ``-D``  or ``--dpi`` flags, default is 150 DPI, 2.
+DPI ``-s``  or ``--save`` will save the plot.
+The default behavior *if a file path is not specified using the -p flag* is to save the graph to the current directory.
+The plot will save as the uniprot ID followed by .png, 3. ``-p``  or ``--path`` will let you specify the path to where to save the plot, and 4. ``-t``  or ``--title`` will let you specify the title of the plot.
+By defualt the title will be *Predicted Consensus Disorder* followed by the Uniprot ID.
+If you specify the title, the plot will save as your specified title followed by .png rather than save as the Uniprot ID.

+**Example:**

+	$ metapredict-uniprot Q8RYC8

+**Example:**

+	$ metapredict-uniprot Q8RYC8 -D 300

+**Example:**

+	$ metapredict-uniprot Q8RYC8 -t ARF19

+**Example:**

+	$ metapredict-uniprot Q8RYC8 -s

+**Example:**

+	$ metapredict-uniprot Q8RYC8 -s -p /Users/ThisUser/Desktop/MyFolder/DisorderGraphs

 ## Using metapredict in Python:
 In addition to using metapredict from the command line, you can also use metapredict directly in Python.